opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 Sorted and aggregated star-tree documents are backed by `doc-values` in an index. `doc_values` use the following pattern:

-- The values are sorted based on the order of `ordered_dimension`, in the previous example, first by `status` and then by `port` for each of the status.
+- The values are sorted based on the order of their `ordered_dimension`.
+The preceding image,  the dimensions are determined by the `status` setting and then by the `port` for each status.
 - For each unique dimension/value combination, the aggregated values for all the metrics, such as `avg(size)` and `count(requests)`, are precomputed during ingestion.

 ### Leaf nodes

 Each node in a star-tree index points to a range of star-tree documents.
 Nodes can be further split into child nodes based on the [max_leaf_docs configuration]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/star-tree/#star-tree-configuration-parameters).
 The number of documents that a leaf node points to is less than or equal to the number set by `max_leaf_docs`.
-This ensures that the maximum number of documents that traverse nodes to get to the aggregated value is at most `max_leaf_docs`, which provides predictable latency.
+This ensures that the maximum number of documents that need to traverse nodes to derive an aggregated value is at most the number of `max_leaf_docs`, which provides predictable latency.

 ### Star nodes

-`star nodes (*)` fetch aggregated document whenever applicable during query time.
+Star nodes are children of non-leaf nodes which contain pre-aggregated records for data split after dimension removal, aggregating metrics for rows containing dimensions with identical values.
+These aggregated documents are then appended to end of star-tree documents.
+If a document does contain a dimension with identical values, it traverses through the star node.

 The star-tree index structure contains three examples demonstrating how a document traverses or does not traverse star-tree nodes (indicated by the `*` symbol in the diagram) during a `Term` query, based on the average request size of the query and whether the document contains matching dimensions.